Realkayzee/association-bank/README.md

     - In case any executive member changed his/her mind, he/she can revert his/her approval.
     - After successful approval by other executive member, the withdrawal initiator can therefore withdraw fully.
 * The status tab in the dashboard is available for any member to check the status of any transaction in the association for transparency
-* Member of an association can view association balance by using the association password
+    - Member of an association can view association balance by inputting the association password
+    - The approval count tab is to check the number of approval a particular order number as attained
+    - Exco request is for anybody to check the amount of withdrawal an exco initiated by inputting the order number
+    - User deposit is to check the amount a particular user deposited into the association

+## Some packages used
+- tailwindcss
+- headlessui
+- heroicons
+- react-hook-form
+- wagmi
+- rainbowkit-celo
+- react-toastify